Hiragana: History

-Hiragana originated as simplified forms of similar-sounding Chinese characters.
+Hiragana originated from the cursive forms of Kanji.

 Hiragana character shapes were derived from Chinese cursive script (sōsho).
 Shown here is a sample of cursive script by 7th century calligrapher Sun Guoting.
 Note the character 為 (wei), indicated by the red arrow, closely resembles the hiragana character ゐ (wi).

 Hiragana developed from man'yōgana, Chinese characters used for their pronunciations, a practice that started in the 5th century.
+The arrangement is thought to have been influenced by both the Siddhaṃ script used for writing Sanskrit and the Chinese system.
+The monk Kūkai introduced the Siddhaṃ script to Japan in 806 on his return from China.
+Belonging to the Brahmic family of scripts, the Sanskrit ordering of letters was used for it.
+Buddhist monks who invented katakana chose to use the word order of Sanskrit and Siddham, since important Buddhist writings were written with those alphabets.

+The forms of the hiragana originate from the cursive script style of Chinese calligraphy.
+The table to the right shows the derivation of hiragana from manyōgana via cursive script.
+The left part shows the character in the regular script form, the center character in red shows the cursive script form of the character, and the right shows the equivalent hiragana.
+The cursive script forms are not strictly confined to those in the illustration.

 The oldest examples of Man'yōgana include the Inariyama Sword, an iron sword excavated at the Inariyama Kofun.
 This sword is thought to be made in the year 辛亥年 (most commonly taken to be C.E.
 471).

-The forms of the hiragana originate from the cursive script style of Chinese calligraphy.
-The table to the right shows the derivation of hiragana from manyōgana via cursive script.
-The upper part shows the character in the regular script form, the center character in red shows the cursive script form of the character, and the bottom shows the equivalent hiragana.
-The cursive script forms are not strictly confined to those in the illustration.